vokegpu/ekg/README.md

 # 🐄 EKG 🐈

-EKG is a descriptor-based low-latency memory-safe modular UI-toolkit for desktop-apps, mobile-apps, and high-performance apps.
+EKG is a descriptor-based low-latency memory-safety modular UI-toolkit for desktop-apps, mobile-apps, and high-performance apps.

 The purpose of EKG is to be an alternative way to create fancy and low-latency C++ memory-safety GUI-context.
 EKG is under an experimental-buildable-unstable version, which means no ready-prod release was made before.